-David Wiklanski is an Engine Company Lieutenant for an urban fire department in New Jersey.
+David Wiklanski is an Engine Company Captain for an urban fire department in New Jersey.
 He has over twenty years in Emergency Services.
 Wiklanski is a highly known speaker and writer, most notably for his presentations on behavioral health, in addition to Suicide Terrorism.
 His mission is to end the stigma associated with mental health and to connect responders with the available resources to not only survive but thrive in their careers.

 His presentations have been followed at many seminars at the local, state, and national levels.

 He contributes articles to Fire Engineering, Firehouse Magazine, Firehouse Tribune, and Firefighting in Canada.
 His first book: Suicide Bombers, Understanding Suicide Terrorism from a Cultural and Memetic perspective is available online and he is currently working on authoring his next book.

 Wiklanski has an MA in Behavioral Sciences-Human Behavior and Organizational Psychology from Kean University.
 He is on faculty at Kean University in the Health Education Department where he wrote the Introduction to the Principles of Emergency Management course.
 He is a Behavioral Health Specialist for the National Fallen Firefighters Foundation (NFFF) working on projects such as the Taking Care of Our Own (TCOOO) course, the Vulnerability Assessment Program (VAP) and the Uniformed Support Groups Peer Support Team.
 He is the owner of Alpha Omega Training Solutions.